Here you can read more about the contents of the archive, how it is structured and restrictions on public availability.

 Collecting and registering

 Collecting and registering all documentation relevant to the Rock Art of Alta is a significant and ambitious task which takes time.
 It often takes more time than we would prefer.
 Most of the rock art in Alta was discovered in the 1970s, except for the rock paintings in Transfarelv which had already been known for some time before this.
 The total amount of rock art documentation, management documents, scientific publications, media coverage and other documents that has been produced since then by management officials and other parties is still not completely identified.
-Thus the historical contents of the archive is far from complete.

 Organizing the archive contents